Skip to Content

 Podracing Engine cooker Ronto Roasters Star Wars Galaxy's Edge

 Ronto Roasters is run by Bakkar and his droid: 8D-J8 in what is definitely one of the more interesting places to eat in Galaxy’s Edge.
-It’s located right in-between the marketplace and Dok Ondar’s Den of Antiquities.
+It’s located right in between the marketplace and Dok Ondar’s Den of Antiquities.

 What you’ll notice immediately is the huge pod-racing engine in the middle of the restaurant firing up a barbecue pit for mouth-watering Ronto wraps (a must-try food in Galaxy’s Edge).
 Finally pod-racing put to good use!